bamiboy237/AI4ALL_17A/README.md

   results.
 - A high model score does not mean that a prediction is medically correct.
 - The deployed models do not use patient history or clinical context.
-- The current application does not report validated performance by skin-tone group.
+- The current application does not yet report validated performance by skin-tone group.
-- DDI remains part of the fairness study, but its model is not active in the deployed application.

 ## Data and references